Icinga/icingaweb2-module-director/doc/10-How-it-works.md

 The director does not try to create additional zones your nodes do not know about.
 In a distributed environment it is essential that the Director can ship parts of the configuration to specific zones and other parts to a global zone.
-The name of it's preferred global zone is currently hardcoded to `director-global`.
+The name of its preferred global zone is currently hardcoded to `director-global`.
 Please make sure that such a zone exists on all involved nodes that should get config from the Director in a direct or indirect way: